For most people, telecommuting remains a norm as we continue our lives with our work-from-home arrangements.

 We no longer need additional degrees or certifications to get started.

-That being said, nobody should feel pressurised to have side hustles just because it’s common nowadays.
+That being said, nobody should feel pressured to have side hustles just because it’s common nowadays.

-But if you’re someone with an internet connection and a will to earn more money, we hope that these sites can help you with that!
+But if you have an internet connection and want to earn more money, we hope that these sites can help you!

 Related Articles